jesselessa/react-native-blog/README.md

 # react-native-blog

-This project is a blog created with React Native, using data from JSONPlaceholder API.
+This project is a blog created with React Native, whose content is fetched from JSONPlaceholder API.

 ## Table of Contents